Jack Youngblood: College

-Youngblood was an All-America selection in 1970, as well as being the SEC Lineman of the Year, All-SEC, and a finalist for the Outland Trophy.
+Youngblood was an All-American selection in 1970, as well as being the SEC Lineman of the Year, All-SEC, and a finalist for the Outland Trophy.
 After his college career, Youngblood played in the Senior Bowl and recorded four sacks.
 He was named the Outstanding Lineman of the Game and in 1989 he was voted into the Senior Bowl Hall of Fame.
 Additionally, he was voted a member of the 50th Anniversary Senior Bowl All-Time Team in 1999.

 For his achievements he was selected to the All-Time SEC team in 1983.
 He was voted to the All-SEC Quarter-Century Team (1950–74) as well as being voted to the 25-year All-SEC teams which spanned from the 1961 through the 1985 seasons.
 He was voted best defensive end in SEC for the years 1960–85.
 Additionally, he was voted to the SEC All-Decade team for the 1970s.
 In 1995, Youngblood was voted one of the SEC Football Legends and was presented at the SEC championship game in Atlanta, Georgia.

 Youngblood, who is regarded by some as the best defensive end in Gators history, was named to the All-time Florida Gators team in 1983, and in 1999 he was voted to the Florida Gator All-Century Team.
 In 2006, he was named to the 100-year Anniversary Gator Team.
 In 1975, Youngblood was voted to the Florida Sports Hall of Fame which features great athletes who played college or professional athletics and have a Florida connection.
 In 2001, he was elected to the University of Florida Athletic Hall of Fame.
 Five years later, in 2006, Youngblood was among the first four Gator legends to be inducted into the Florida Football Ring of Honor, alongside Steve Spurrier, Danny Wuerffel, and Emmitt Smith.

 In 1992, Youngblood was elected to the College Football Hall of Fame.
 He was also selected to the FWAA 1969-1994 All-America Team with players like Lawrence Taylor, Jerry Rice, John Elway, Tony Dorsett, Ronnie Lott, and Jack Tatum.
 In 1999, he was named to the Sports Illustrated NCAA Football All-Century Team as one of only six defensive ends named to the squad.

 He was named by one SEC publication as the Top All-Time SEC Defensive of All-Time.
 Youngblood was also named by the Birmingham News as one of the Top 10 defensive linemen in SEC history, ranking with SEC greats as Reggie White, Doug Atkins, and Bill Stanfill.
 In addition, he is one of the three the top defensive lineman in history of the SEC, making the 75th Anniversary All-SEC Team in 2007 as determined by votes of SEC fans.